 The Houston Zoo partners with the International Rhino Foundation (IRF) to support urgently needed conservation efforts.
 IRF is working to save the remaining species of rhino and their habitats.
 While there is still much work to be done, IRF’s work has helped stabilize black and white rhino populations in Africa.

 The Houston Zoo partners with the National Oceanic and Atmospheric Administration in Galveston to treat an average of 75 sea turtles each year before preparing them for reintroduction to the wild.
 We further assist local sea turtle conservation efforts by participating in beach surveys, providing educational signage for beaches, and hosting events at the Zoo to show guests how they can help save sea turtles.

 Providing mental stimulation is an important part of caring for our lions, so we use enrichment to encourage their natural hunting instincts.
 For instance, sometimes our keepers will dangle a tempting chunk meat from a zip-line for the pride to pounce.
 New odors added to their habitat engage their strong sense of smell – Jonathan in particular loves to roll around in feces from our Ankole cattle!

 The Houston Zoo partners with GERP, whose name, translated from French, is the Primates of Madagascar Research and Study Group.
-Our support of GERP since November 2013 has resulted in several successes, including the translocation of a crowned sifaka group to a better habitat and the reforestation of 12,000 trees.
+Our support of GERP since November 2013 has resulted in several successes, including the reforestation of 12,000 trees and the translocation of a crowned sifaka group to a better habitat.

 Questions about Provide & Protect?